-There is a specific puzzle where you can use a remote control car to help you traverse into the level, that specific idea had no place within the context of the game, everything feels disconnected, I don’t even know how the protagonist got the car to the ground or how he picked it up again, these ideas which could’ve been iterated on to be acceptable somehow were very disconnected and didn’t really fit into the atmosphere of the game.
-Apart from the idea, controlling the car was just bad, it was more of moving a brick rather than a car, and these noticeable details were disregarded horribly.
+There is a specific puzzle where you can use a remote control car to help you traverse into the level.
+That specific idea had no place within the context of the game, everything feels disconnected.
+I don’t even know how the protagonist got the car to the ground or how he picked it up again.
+These ideas which could’ve been iterated on to be acceptable somehow were very disconnected.
+It didn’t really fit into the atmosphere of the game.
+Apart from the idea, controlling the car was just bad.
+It was more of moving a brick rather than a car, and these noticeable details were disregarded horribly.

 Figure – remote control car

 While in combat, aiming doesn’t feel natural, I was really expecting a decent firing system that includes good feedback support and some vibration.
 Control while aiming is not really that professional, every slight movement can take the aim crosshair away from the target.
 I played the game with the “manual aiming” system.
 I don’t really know if the automatic is much better in terms of providing those missing elements, but I don’t think so.

 There were few useless game mechanics in the game, taking cover for example.
 When an enemy takes cover from the players, throwing a grenade in front of the barrier kills the enemy straight.
 I really don’t see the point getting behind a cover if it doesn’t – somehow – protect you.
 This worked fine against bullets but as mentioned didn’t work against grenades.